JeanChristopheM/tim-berners-lee-scss/README.md

 # Welcome

-This exercice was asking of us to make a webpage about Tim Berners-Lee.
+This exercice was asking of us to make transform the css from this [repo](https://github.com/JeanChristopheM/website-berners-lee) into scss to learn SASS.
-As a challenge, I added responsivity to the webpage.

-You can find the link to the deployed version [HERE](https://jeanchristophem.github.io/website-berners-lee/)
+You can find the link to the deployed version [HERE](https://jeanchristophem.github.io/tim-berners-lee-scss/)